Joshfairhead/CosmicEcologyVault/Dramatic Universe Series/Glossary (Bennett)/system.md

 A set of independent and yet mutually necessary terms.
-Everysystem has characteristic qualities.
+Every system has characteristic qualities.
 System associated with the notion of progressive concreteness.
 Systems denoted by Greek words, e.g. monad, dyad, triad, tetrad, pentad, etc.